How to Run Cypress Tests in Parallel

-Of course, it gets a lot easier for QAs to perform parallel tests when they use a cloud-based testing platform such as BrowserStack.
+Of course, it gets easier for QAs to perform parallel tests using a cloud-based testing platform such as BrowserStack.
 Testers can access a real device cloud of 3000+ real browsers and devices.
-It empowers teams to run concurrent Selenium, Appium, or Cypress tests on desired real device-browser combinations online.
+It empowers teams to run concurrent Selenium, Appium, or Cypress group tests online on desired real device-browser combinations.
 Without the limitations of emulators and simulators, testers can verify website functionality in real user conditions.

 Best Practices for Parallel Testing

 - Keep Tests Independent: Create tests that are as independent as possible.
 Dependencies are major road blockers for parallel tests and increase failure rates.

 - Focus on Test Data Management: Ensure that data values are refreshed inside test cases.
 If one test case alters the values of other test cases, that will eventually impact test results.